Atish R. Ghosh: Research and publication

 Ghosh's research focuses on various aspects of domestic and international macroeconomic policy, including choices and consequences of exchange rate regimes, capital flows and capital controls, fiscal space, debt sustainability, external balance dynamics, and policy coordination.
 He has written and edited several books on international economic issues such as Economic Cooperation in an Uncertain World (Wiley-Blackwell Press, 1994), Exchange Rate Regimes: Choices and Consequences (MIT Press, 2003), and Currency Boards in Retrospect and Prospect (MIT Press, 2008).
 He has also published numerous articles in distinguished academic journals, such as the American Economic Review, the Economic Journal, the Journal of Monetary Economics, and the Journal of International Economics.
 His work has received widespread media coverage, including in The Economist, the Financial Times, The New York Times, and The Wall Street Journal.

 Ghosh was appointed as the IMF Historian by the IMF Managing Director, Christine Lagarde, on April 7, 2016.
-In this capacity, he will write the IMF's official history over 2000-15—a period characterized by the rise in global imbalances and surge in international capital flows, the global financial crisis, the Eurozone crisis, and the growing role of emerging and developing countries in the world economy.
+In this capacity, he will write the IMF's official history over 2000-15—a period characterized by the rise in global imbalances and surge in international capital flows, the 2008 financial crisis, the Euro area crisis, and the growing role of emerging and developing countries in the world economy.